daodiseoanchor/anchor-docs/developers-terra/anchor-cli.md

   Usage: anchorcli [options] [command]

-  Command-line interface for interacting with Anchor Protocol on Terra
+  Command-line interface for interacting with Anchor Protocol on Daodiseo

   Options:
     -V, --version   output the version number